top of page

 Tongue Tie Release

 If your Lactation Consultant identifies oral dysfunction consistent with oral ties, she may refer you to a dentist or ENT who performs a procedure called a "frenotomy", which surgically releases the tight tissue.
 This is a quick and simple procedure, however should only happen when the baby is ready for release.
-A release without readiness can have negatvie outcomes making feeding harder.
+A release without readiness can have negative outcomes making feeding harder.
 Ensuring your IBCLC and release provider are communicating closely is important.

 Implement Different Feeding Positions